 • Book Now

-Getting Your Retiree Mexico Resident Visa
+Getting Your Mexican Resident Visa

-Getting Your Retiree Mexico Resident Visa
+Getting Your Mexican Resident Visa

 Once you are within no longer than six months of your proposed date to move to Mexico, the next step is to apply for either a temporary or permanent resident visa at the Mexican consulate nearest to you in your home country.
 While the process may seem daunting at first, it is rather straightforward at most (but not all) Mexican consulates.
 There is a lot of anecdotal evidence that some consulates are easier to deal with than others, and much like any other process involving government bureaucracy, patience and calm will help you navigate the visa process.
 The consulates vary widely in their hours of operation, and some grant same day resident visas while others take longer.